dnc77/dev-cpp/lib/encode/becode/readme.txt

 or little endian.

-Public swap methods exist to swap different data types to big endian provided that the local system is not big endian already.
-These guarded swap functions will not swap back to little endian and they only work in little endian systems.
+Public swap methods exist to swap different data types to big endian provided that the local system is not big endian.
+These swap functions can also swap back to little endian.
+Since the purpose of this is to convert to big endian, the swap methods only work in little endian systems where data is not already ordered such.

 Public methods exist also to encode floats and doubles to a byte buffer and vice versa (always in big endian form).